Skip to content

 Lanthanum (La) Element

 Lanthanum is a chemical element with the atomic number 57 and is represented by the symbol ‘La’ in the periodic table.
-It is soft and silvery in appearance and classified … Read more
+It is soft and silvery in appearance and classified as rare earth metal and belongs to the d-block of … Read more

 Barium (Ba) Element: Properties, Uses, Reactions, Effects